UniversaBlockchain/UniCherryGarden/README.md

 Uses Akka library for modularity/components and establishing cluster of services.

 PostgreSQL database is used to store and efficiently index the collected blockchain data and the internal state.
-Minimum required version is PostgreSQL 10.x.

-The code is written in Java 8 language and Scala 2.13.
+The code is written in Java and Scala languages.
+See the versions in “Requirements” section.

 * The Java artifacts are built without using the Scala versioning in their titles, and in JDK8 compatible mode.
 * The Scala artifacts are built with the Scala version in their title (cross-building).